 You can customize the copy and paste behavior on Linux Terminal by right-clicking on the Terminal and opening “Settings”.
 Move to “Keyboard and mouse” and scroll to the bottom.

-8. Clipboard History: A New Way to Copy and Paste on a Chromebook
+8. Clipboard History: A New Way to Copy and Paste on Chromebook

-Whenever you want to paste something, you can select the appropriate item from the list and paste it in the input field.
-It’s similar to what we have on Windows 10 which is also called Clipboard History.
-In case, you don’t like the limitation of just five copied items, you can take a look at third-party clipboard managers that I have mentioned below.
+Whenever you want to paste something, you can select the appropriate item from the list and paste it directly in the input field.
+It’s similar to what we have on Windows 10 or Windows 11, which is also called Clipboard History.
+If you don’t like the limitation of merely five copied items, you can take a look at the third-party clipboard managers that I have mentioned below.

 1. Native Clipboard History Tool on Chromebook

 The Clipboard History tool keeps a record of the last five copied items which includes both texts and images which is awesome.
-Now on any text or media field, you can press the shortcut, select the right item, and hit enter to paste it instantly.
+Now on any text or media field, press the keyboard shortcut, select the right item, and hit enter to paste it instantly.
 This way, you will save a lot of time as you will not have to go through a score of pages to find the last copied time.
-This is quite ingenious, right?
-By the way, you can also right-click and click on “Clipboard” to open the Clipboard History tool on your Chrome book.
+This is ingenious, right?
+By the way, you can also right-click and click on “Clipboard” to open the Clipboard History tool on your Chromebook.

 2. Clipboard History Pro

 Clipboard History Pro is one of the best copying and pasting tools available on Chromebooks.
 You can copy multiple texts and paste a particular item from the right-click context menu.
-It integrates very well with Chrome OS and works in most environments.
-However, this Chrome extension is not entirely free and you will have to pay for page widgets and floating mode features.
-Also, unlike the native Clipboard History too, this one does not support images which is a bummer.
+It integrates pretty well with Chrome OS and works in most environments in the OS.
+However, this Chrome extension is not entirely free, and you will have to pay for page widgets and floating mode features.
+Also, unlike the native Clipboard History too, this one does not support images, which is a bummer.

 Install (Free, Starts at $1)

-Learn How to Copy and Paste Images, Texts on a Chromebook Like a Pro
+Learn How to Copy and Paste on Chromebook Like a Pro

-So that was our deep dive into Chromebook and how we can copy and paste items in more ways than one.
+So that was our deep dive into Chromebook and how to copy and paste items using all the possible ways.
 We have included both keyboard shortcuts and manual steps so you can understand how the operations are done inside out.
-Apart from that, we have also mentioned copy-paste shortcuts for Linux Terminal as well.
-And if you want to become a copy-paste Pro on Chromebook, you can go through the native Clipboard History tool and the third-party Chrome extension.
+Apart from that, we have also mentioned copy-paste shortcuts for Linux Terminal.
+And if you want to copy-paste on Chromebook like a pro, go through our explanation about the native Clipboard History tool and the third-party Chrome extension.

 Anyway, that is all from us.
-If you want to learn more such tips and tricks about Chrome OS, head over to our linked article.
-And if you want to access the newly-released system-wide noise cancellation feature on your Chromebook, you can find the instructions inside the linked article.
+If you want to learn more tips and tricks about Chrome OS, head over to our linked article.
+And if you want to access the newly-released system-wide noise cancellation feature on Chromebook, find the instructions inside the linked article.
 Finally, if you have any questions, let us know in the comment section below.